 I also placed some old fashioned stick candy canes in a mason jar, and then the real fun started….the fake snow.

 The fake snow was the highlight of the shoot.
-You can give it to your kids and let them throw and play around in it.
-It will transform any Christmas photo into a winder wonderland, and is guaranteed to get natural smiles from the little kids.
+You can give the fake snow to your kids and let them throw and play around in it.
+It will transform any Christmas photo into a winter wonderland, and is guaranteed to get natural smiles from the little kids.

 If you have not yet done your holiday photos, build this stand, and get on it!

 Your friends and family will love the result, and you will win the prize of the coveted best Christmas Card Photo.
 It would also be super fun to have adults in the shoot, too, perhaps buying the trees from the little kids!

 You can have so much fun styling the set for your Christmas photo, and really can set up anywhere.
 An empty field or perhaps an actual snowy winter wonderland would work perfectly!
 We shot our Christmas card photo in my backyard, and it worked out great.

 What plans do you have for your Christmas Card Photos this year?

 - Christmas Card Photo Idea: DIY Christmas Tree Stand - Nov 6, 2020